6 Things to Focus on When Weaving Fantastic Bible Stories

 - Do you use specific ways for kids to participate?

-Carol Younger is a free-lance writer in Kansas.
+Carol Younger is a freelance writer in Fort Worth, Texas.